domimaller/bitrise-homework/README.md

 These endpoints are intended to be called only by executor agents.
 In production, access could be restricted using an ingress controller or firewall rules to prevent external access.

 - GET /tasks/pick: Allows an executor agent to pick a task for execution.
-If there are queued tasks available, this endpoint always returns the queued task that was created the earliest
+If there are queued tasks available, this endpoint always returns the queued task that was created the earliest.
 - POST /tasks/<resource_id>/finish: Called by an executor agent to update the state of an executed task.

 ## task-exec-agent